 - Once all the filling is gone preheat the air fryer to 400 F for 3 minutes.

 - While it preheats spray the egg rolls with oil or cooking spray so they brown nicely.

 - Put the egg rolls in the air fryer basket, being sure to leave space for the air to circulate.
 You will probably have to cook them in 2-3 batches, depending on the size of your air fryer.

-- If they aren't brown enough after 8 minutes return them to the air fryer for another 2 minutes and check them again.
+- If they aren't golden brown enough after 8 minutes return them to the air fryer for another 2 minutes and check them again.

 Use mild or hot wing sauce, depending on your taste preference.

 Preheat your air fryer for this recipe, it makes a difference.

 No air fryer?
 Bake in a preheated conventional oven at 400F for 15-20 minutes, flipping once halfway through the cooking time.